kavitaghule1/assignment-cornerstone/task1/readme.md

-It seems like you have provided setup instructions and steps to create an API Gateway using LocalStack and Terraform, along with cleanup instructions.
-You also mentioned creating a README.md file.
-Here's a revised version of the README.md file with improved formatting and additional details:

 Assignment Cornerstone
 LocalStack Project
 This project demonstrates how to use LocalStack to emulate AWS services locally, specifically focusing on creating an API Gateway.